 The online catalog includes the most recent changes to courses and degree requirements that have been approved by the Faculty Senate, including changes that are not yet effective.

-Program in Digital Technology and Culture
+Department of Digital Technology and Culture

 View Full Unit Information

 - Creative Media and Digital Culture (Vancouver only)

 - Digital Cinema, Sound, and Animation (Pullman only)

 - Web Design and Development (Pullman only)